 In 2003 and 2009, the Stanley Plateau was subject to catastrophic bushfires.
 This project looks at the changing fire history of the Stanley Plateau from Aboriginal fire management through to European settlers and their responses to bushfire, right up to the aftermath of the 2009 fires.

-Progress report: so far, this work is divided into sections:
+The work was divided into sections:

 ‘A Changing Fire Landscape 1824-1900’ examines the Aboriginal use of fire to manage the landscape and prevent major bushfires.
 These practices were halted by European settlement, with disastrous consequences.
 There is a gradual realisation by early settlers, many of whom make their living from the forests around Stanley, that they now live in a country prone to bushfire.